Citizens Bank Money Market Rates: Current APYs and How They Compare

 How Citizens Money Market Rates Compare Today

-- The Citizens Personal Money Market remains well below typical market averages
+- Personal Money Market remains far below competitive levels

 Citizens Money Market vs Other Cash Options